 3. Business skill training for members Dorcas offers entrepreneurial training to help members launch their business.
 This ensures that they use the loan wisely.
 Members learn how to create a business plan and about work attitude, discipline, planning, saving and investing.

 Simple, accessible, reliable, inspiring These are words that participants used during our last evaluation.
 The method works – and it motivates members tremendously.
 If you borrow something from the group, you are required to pay it back.
 This type of peer pressure leads to personal ownership and ultimately better results.
-In Tanzania (read more below), members are even helping others in their communities start their own group, without any input from Dorcas.
+In Terrat (read more below), members are even helping others in their communities start their own group, without any input from Dorcas.